Irish hospital staff self-isolate over coronavirus

-DUBLIN (Reuters) - More than 60 staff at a hospital in the Irish city of Cork were asked on Friday to self-isolate after the country’s first community transmission of coronavirus was found there, a health official was quoted as saying.
+DUBLIN (Reuters) - More than 60 staff at a hospital in the southern Irish city of Cork were asked on Friday to self-isolate after the country’s first community transmission of coronavirus was found there, a health official was quoted as saying.

-Health authorities in Ireland reported the first case of the virus not associated with travel from an affected area of Italy on Thursday as the number of cases rose to 13 from six a day earlier.
+Health authorities in Ireland reported the first case of the virus not associated with travel from an affected area of Italy on Thursday.
+The number of cases rose to 18 on Friday from 13 a day earlier.

 The representative body for private and voluntary nursing homes also introduced nationwide visiting restrictions on Friday, saying the virus presented an unprecedented situation for older people and residents with medical conditions in care.